Skip to main content

 Version: 2.0.0

-Whitebox testing is a software testing technique that examines the internal structures of a program or application, such as the code, internal logic, and data flow.
-This test happens when the tester understands how the system works inside and utilizes that understanding to create and run test scenarios.
+White box testing, also known as clear box or glass box testing, is a software testing technique that examines the internal structures of a program.
+It involves looking at the code, internal logic, and data flow to ensure the software behaves as expected.
+By understanding how the system works inside, testers can create and run more effective test scenarios.

 types of testing